or-fusion/pyomo_simplemodel/doc/index.rst

 NLP/MINLP      NO          YES
 Column-wise   YES           NO
 ============ ===== ============

+.. sidebar:: SimpleModel vs Pyomo

+    SimpleModel is not meant to serve as a replacement for Pyomo.
+While SimpleModel only represents problems with a simple, unstructured representation, Pyomo's modeling components support structured, hierarchical models that are suitable for complex applications.

 The following sections illustrate similarities and differences between SimpleModel, PuLP and regular Pyomo models.
 First, the